CMS Key Management Handbook

 - Regular key rotation ensures CMS systems are resilient to manual rotation, whether due to a security breach or the need to migrate application to a stronger cryptographic algorithm.

-For symmetric encryption, CMS organizations should configure automation key rotation by setting a key rotation period and starting time when key is created.
+For symmetric encryption, which uses the same key for both encryption and decryption, CMS organizations should configure automation key rotation by setting a key rotation period and starting time when the key is created.

-For asymmetric encryption, CMS organizations should always manually rotate keys, because the new public key must be distributed before the key pair can be used.
+For asymmetric encryption, which involves a pair of keys (a public key for encryption and a private key for decryption), CMS organizations will need to manually rotate keys.
+This is because the new public key must be distributed to users before the new key pair can be used.

 Recommended minimum frequency of key rotation – Annually.

-If responsible personnel have indications that keys have been compromised, they should manually rotate the keys and re-encrypt data that was encrypted by the compromised keys as soon as possible.
-To re-encrypt data, download the old data, decrypt it with the old key, encrypt the old data using the new key, and then re-upload the re-encrypted data.
+If key owners, developers, or system maintainers suspect a key compromise, they should promptly rotate the affected keys and re-encrypt any data that was secured with the compromised keys.
+To re-encrypt data, download the existing data, decrypt it using the old key, encrypt it with the new key, and then re-upload the newly encrypted data.

 Key Revocation

-According to NIST SP 800-57 Part 2 Recommendation for Key Management: Part 2 – Best Practices for Key Management Organizations, symmetric keys are often revoked by the use of Compromised Key Lists (CKLs).
+According to NIST SP 800-57 Part 2 Recommendation for Key Management: Part 2 – Best Practices for Key Management Organizations[18], symmetric keys are often revoked by the use of Compromised Key Lists (CKLs).
 Certificate Revocation Lists (CRLs) are commonly used to revoke public key certificates, thus revoking the private key corresponding to the public key in the certificate.
-Regardless of whether symmetric or asymmetric keys are used, a means of revoking keys is recommended.
+This makes it critical for ADO’s to have a means of revoking keys used within their systems.

 This CMS guide will use the term revoked key notification (RKN) to refer to a mechanism to revoke keys.
 An RKN may include the revocation reason and an indication of when the revocation was requested.
 The inclusion of the revocation reason can be useful in risk decisions regarding the information that was received or stored using those keys.